What You Need to Know

 What is an Aging Life Care Professional?

-An Aging Life Care Professional, also known as a geriatric care manager, is a health and human services specialist who acts as a guide and advocate for families who are caring for older relatives or disabled adults.
-The Aging Life Care Professional is educated and experienced in any of several fields related to Aging Life Care / care management, including, but not limited to nursing, gerontology, social work, or psychology, with a specialized focus on issues related to aging and elder care.
+An Aging Life Care Professional is a health and human services specialist who acts as a guide and advocate for families who are caring for older relatives or disabled adults.
+The Aging Life Care Professional is educated and experienced in any of several fields related to Aging Life Care management, including, but not limited to counseling, gerontology, mental health, nursing, occupational therapy, physical therapy, psychology, or social work; with a specialized focus on issues related to aging and elder care.

 The Aging Life Care Professional assists clients in attaining their maximum functional potential.
 The individual’s independence is encouraged, while safety and security concerns are also addressed.
 Aging Life Care Professionals are able to address a broad range of issues related to the well-being of their client.
 They also have extensive knowledge about the costs, quality, and availability of resources in their communities.